The Thursday Murder Club

 The Thursday Murder Club is a Must Read!

 Many, many, many thanks!
 Not in my wildest dreams did I actually think, when I entered The Reading Agency Library Competition set by Isabella Giorgio, that I would actually win The Thursday Murder Club.
 For those who don’t know.
 To enter I had to write why a library should win a copy.
-Those who picked me to win, know the work I’ve done for a library to pick it up and rebuild it.
+To tell you quickly (for the competition I wrote in more detail).
+I happen to voluntarily lead a community library, that due to library closures, I set-up from scratch and put in every inch of experience working in libraries into it and ploughed most of my waking hours, into making it happen with a small team, I’ve done a lot of volunteering in various charities in my time – 20 years worth in early 2021 and I’m not even 40 years old yet!

 I have a burb and my review.
 I loved the book.
 It is a Must Read.